public static SolutionPair Coulomb( int L, double eta, double rho )

 The Coulomb wave functions are the radial wave functions of a non-relativistic particle in a Coulomb potential.

 A repulsive potential is represented by η > 0, an attractive potential by η < 0.

-F is oscilatory in the region beyond the classical turning point.
-In the quantum tunneling region inside the classical turning point, F is exponentially supressed and vanishes at the origin, while G grows exponentially and diverges at the origin.
+F is oscillatory in the region beyond the classical turning point.
+In the quantum tunneling region inside the classical turning point, F is exponentially suppressed and vanishes at the origin, while G grows exponentially and diverges at the origin.

-Many numerical libraries compute Coulomb wave functions in the quantum tunneling region using a WKB approximation, which accurately determine only the first handfull of digits; our library computes Coulomb wave functions even in this computationaly difficult region to nearly full precision -- all but the last 3-4 digits can be trusted.
+Many numerical libraries compute Coulomb wave functions in the quantum tunneling region using a WKB approximation, which accurately determine only the first few decimal digits; our library computes Coulomb wave functions even in this computationally difficult region to nearly full precision -- all but the last 4-5 decimal digits can be trusted.

 The irregular Coulomb wave functions GL(η,ρ) are the complementary independent solutions of the same differential equation.